CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 2) Pseudopotentials in UPF format
 3) An input file

-As mentioned previously, the `pw.x` executable and environment will be readily available to participants of the tutorial.
+As mentioned previously, the `pw.x` executable and environment are readily available to participants with access to the VM.
 You can find the executable in the VM at `~/QE/q-e-qe-6.4.1/bin/pw.x`.
+Otherwise, follow the instructions for downloading and compiling QE on your machine.

---> Those using the VMs should disable conda for this portion of the tutorial.
-If it is loaded just `exit`.
+--> Those using the VMs with the `deepmd` conda environment loaded can simply call `pw.x` without the path.
+This tutorial was designed to work in the absence of this environment as well, which can be achieved by doing `conda deactivate`.

 Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
 This tutorial will utilize an [ONCV pseudopotential](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") for Si optimized for PBE calcultions.
 To retrieve this pseudopotential do the following: